VenoMave: Targeted Poisoning Against Speech Recognition: Introduction

+We verify \sys{}'s practical feasibility and demonstrate that the attack remains viable in over-the-air scenarios by playing the target audio waveforms in both simulated and real~rooms.
+Furthermore, we study the transferability of the attack and use \sys{}'s poisoned data---generated with a hybrid \ac{ASR} system---to train an \emph{end-to-end} system that is publicly available in the speech toolkit SpeechBrain~\cite{speechbrain} and has an entirely different architecture.
+For this scenario, we observe an attack transferability rate of~36.4\%.

-Finally, we conducted a user study in which we asked human participants to transcribe the poisoned data generated by \sys{}.
-On average, more than 85\,\% of the poison samples were transcribed as their original labels, which shows that \sys{} is able to generate clean-label poison samples.
-It is worth noting that such a study is missing in the evaluation of clean-label poisoning attacks in the image domain.
-As a recent benchmark acknowledges~\cite{schwarzschildjust}, current attacks, which claim to generate inconspicuous poison samples, often produce easily visible image artifacts and distortions.
+Finally, we conduct a user study, in which we ask human participants to transcribe the poisoned data.
+Such a study has often been missing in prior works, and as noted by Schwarzschild et al.~\cite{schwarzschild2021just}, most current attacks in the visual domain produce easily visible artifacts and distortions.
+For \sys{}, on average, more than 85\% of the poison samples were transcribed into their original labels, showing that \sys{} is able to generate clean-label poison samples.